devongarde/ssc/README.txt

 Notes on names:
 - recipe: a nod to Vernor Vinge's "A Fire Upon the Deep";
 - tea: without tea, nothing works; then there's builders' tea;
-- sauce: makes food tasty; here, identifies presumers;
+- sauce: makes the dull tasty; identifies incompetent pedants;
 - toast: toasts code; i liked burnt toast;
 - heater: i'm not stopping now;
 - unii: my preferred plural of unix: to my ears, both unixes and unices sound like they sing castrato.
-- andor: and/or sans ancienne; land of Gift (dass ist nicht das Gift)
+- andor: and/or sans ancienne; land of Gift (aber nicht das Gift)